-Not eating at night may help ease nighttime heartburn but it can leave a very empty and acidic stomach come morning.
-Breakfast helps to buffer the acid in the stomach from doing damage to the GI tract.
+Not eating at night may help ease nighttime heartburn, but it can leave an empty and acidic stomach come morning.
+Breakfast helps to buffer the acid in the stomach from doing damage to the gastrointestinal (GI) tract.

-Most people with acid reflux do much better when they can separate their meals into smaller, more frequent ones.
-This prevents eating too much at a time and triggering a reflux episode.
-Starting the day off right, with a small, well-balanced meal, can help you make better choices throughout the day.
+Most people with acid reflux do much better when they separate their meals into smaller, more frequent ones.
+This prevents eating too much at one time, triggering a reflux episode.
+Starting the day off with a small, well-balanced meal, can help you make better choices throughout the day.

-Here are three of my favorite breakfasts that banish the burn and start the day off right
+Here are three of my favorite breakfasts that banish the burn and start the day off right.

-Yogurt and Berry Waffles:
+Yogurt and berry waffles:

 - 1 toasted whole wheat waffle

-1/2 cup vanilla Greek yogurt
+- 1/2 cup vanilla Greek yogurt

-1/2 cup seasonal berries
+- 1/2 cup seasonal berries

 Chop waffle into bite sized pieces and layer yogurt and berries over it.

-Spinach and Cheese Omelet:
+Spinach and cheese omelet:

 - 1 egg

-1/2 cup fresh spinach
+- 1/2 cup fresh spinach

-1/4 cup grated cheese
+- 1/4 cup grated cheese

-1 cup unsweetened almond milk
+- 1 cup unsweetened almond milk

-2 tbs SF Butterscotch pudding mix
+- 2 tbs sugar-free butterscotch pudding mix

-2 scoops of protein powder (I prefer BodyByVi)
+- 2 scoops of protein powder